 Team Nominations: nominations can come from any student or member of staff at the University including any member of the team themselves.

-All nominations received will then be sorted in to the specific categories depending on the area within which you work.
+All nominations received will be sorted in to the specific categories depending on the area within which you work.
 (STEM, BASS or Services)

 Who can be nominated for an award?

-We encourage nominations from: Line Manager/Academic Tutor, Head of School/ Service, Dean/ VCEG lead, Health and Safety Manager, Fire Safety Manager or Radiation Protection Officer for any one individual or team who has:
+We encourage nominations from: Line Manager/Academic Tutor, Head of School/ Service, Dean/ UEG lead, Health and Safety Manager, Fire Safety Manager or Radiation Protection Officer for any one individual or team who:

 Conscientiously made a real contribution to health and safety in their area.